nwillc/genfuncs/README.md

 func JoinToString[T any](sequence container.Sequence[T], stringer genfuncs.ToString[T], separator string, prefix string, postfix string) string
 ```

-JoinToString creates a string from all the elements of a Sequence using the stringer on each\, separating them using separator\, and using the given prefix and postfix\.
+JoinToString creates a string from all the elements of a Sequence using the stringer on each, separating them using separator, and using the given prefix and postfix.

 ## func [Map](<https://github.com/nwillc/genfuncs/blob/master/container/sequences/sequence_functions.go#L218>)